An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: MCMC simulations using Stan

-\lb{subsec:loaddata} We begin by loading into \R{} the empirical data to be analysed, assuming that it does \emph{not} contain missing values and that it is available in a data file of the *.csv-format.
-If the data file is in a different format, the \R{} Data Import/Export manual at the website \href{https://cran.r-project.org/doc/manuals/r-release/R-data.html}{{\tt cran.r-project.org/doc/manuals/r-release/R-data.html}} advises the reader on how to proceed.
-The empirical data typically comprises measurements for a single dependent variable~$\boldsymbol{y}$ and for $k \in \mathbb{N}$ independent variables which have been gathered in a matrix~$\boldsymbol{X}$(here, for simplicity, \emph{without} a first column worth of ones!).
-The sample size be~$n \in \mathbb{N}$.
-For the performance of MCMC simulations with JAGS, we also have to load the \R{} package~{\tt rjags}.
-All of this information is communicated to \R{} via the code below, as well as specifying the number of independent groups from which data was obtain, should this option apply to the case at hand.
+\lb{subsec:loaddata} We begin by loading into \R{} the \textbf{quantitative--empirical data} to be analysed, assuming that it does \textit{not} contain any missing values and that it is available in a data file of the *.csv-format or of the *.RData-format.
+If the data file is in a different format, the \R{} Data Import/Export manual at the website \href{https://cran.r-project.org/doc/manuals/r-release/R-data.html}{\texttt{cran.r-project.org/doc/manuals/r-release/R-data.html}} advises the reader on how to proceed.
+The \textbf{quantitative--empirical data} typically comprises measurements for a single \textbf{dependent variable}~$Y$ and for $k \in \mathbb{N}$ \textbf{independent variables} (or predictor or explanatory variables)~$\{X_{1}, \ldots, X_{k}\}$.
+The \textbf{sample size} be~$n \in \mathbb{N}$.